KeychainMDIP/kc/doc/DID-scheme/README.md

 If there are any update operations, each one is validated by:
 1. verifying that it is signed by the controller of the DID at the time the update was created,
-1. verifying the prev hash in the operation is identical to the hash of the doc it is updating,
+1. verifying that the previous version hash in the operation is identical to the hash of the document set that it is updating,
 1. verifying the new version is a valid DID document (schema validation).

 If invalid, the update is ignored, otherwise it is applied to the previous document in sequence up to the specified resolution time (if specified) or to the end of the sequence (if no resolution time is specified).
 The resulting DID document is returned to the requestor.